utahsaint-org/saintcon.zip.files/readme.txt

-This is the repository for SAINTCON.zip files that exceed the 20ishMB limit on SAINTCON.zip.
+This is the archive for large files that exceed the size limit on SAINTCON.zip